-Now included with all Acronis backup products, this unique data recovery technology gives you the convenient ability to instantly restore backups to any machine, regardless of platform.
+Included with all Acronis backup solutions, this unique data recovery technology gives you the convenient ability to instantly restore backups to any machine, regardless of platform.
 Now you can restore files, configurations, applications, or an entire system to the same hardware, to different hardware, or to a virtual server—all with a few simple clicks!
 Learn more

-Web-based, intuitive interface makes it easy to quickly perform backup and recovery tasks from any browser or mobile device.
+The web-based, intuitive interface of Acronis Backup for VMware makes it easy to quickly perform backup and recovery tasks from any browser or mobile device.

 Fast, Efficient Backups

-Deep integration with VMware vStorage APIs balances backup routines across your ESXi environment.
-We also use CBT to reduce the volume of backup data, ensuring that your backups are always fast.
+Acronis Backup's deep integration with VMware vStorage APIs balances backup routines across your VMware ESXi environment.
+Acronis also uses CBT to reduce the volume of backup data, ensuring that your backups are always fast.

 Advanced recovery technology called vmFlashback helps you to restore an entire VM up to 100x faster than traditional methods.

-Full integration with vCenter and the VMware API allows you to perform backup, replication, and recovery routines directly from the VMware vCenter interface.
+Full integration with VMware vCenter and the VMware API allows you to perform backup, replication, and recovery operations directly in the VMware vCenter interface.

 Agentless VM Backups

-Agentless backups eliminate the need to install an agent on every VM, greatly reducing management complexity.
+Agentless backups eliminate the need to install an agent on every Virtual Machine, greatly reducing management complexity.

-Comprehensive backup technology tracks and captures all related application data, allowing you to recover any Exchange, SQL, SharePoint, or Active Directory data.
+Comprehensive backup technology tracks and captures all related application data, allowing you to recover virtual Microsoft Exchange, SQL, SharePoint, or Active Directory data.
 If necessary, the transaction logs can be truncated with other application-specific backup details.

 Unlimited Server Migration

-Acronis' unique Universal Restore technology allows you to migrate an entire server between physical and virtual systems (including a different hypervisor) without the usual complexities.
+Acronis Universal Restore technology allows you to migrate an entire server between physical and virtual systems (including a different hypervisor) easily without the usual complexities.